DL 207

 In this newsletter, I've been actively questioning the role of technology as it disrupts democratic processes.
 Netflix's new documentary, The Great Hack will hopefully make you think a bit more deeply about your digital footprint.

 The documentary provides a deep dive into the world of Facebook, Cambridge Analytica, and copious amounts of money.
-I also love the fact that the whole film begins as you follow David Carroll as he considers the questions that abound in these areas.
+I also love the fact that the whole film begins as you follow David Carroll as he uses legal means to try and retrieve the data that Cambridge Analytica has collected about him.

 Do yourself a favor.
 Stop reading this newsletter.
 Go watch the documentary.
 Come back after you've finished.
 I have some questions.